Tenor Ryan Daly is quickly establishing themselves as a rising young talent in the opera world.

-Tenor Ryan Daly is quickly establishing himself as a rising young talent in the opera world.
-Mr. Daly recently made his Shreveport Opera debut as The Padre in Man of La Mancha and was scheduled to return to Shreveport to perform the roles of Basilio and Don Curzio in Le nozze di Figaro, Dave in Pepito, and Carlos in Feel the Tango (all cancelled due to COVID-19).
-In addition, Mr. Daly was scheduled to make his role debut as Don José in Peter Brooks’ adaptation, La tragedie de Carmen.
-In addition to his operatic engagements for the 2019/20 season, Mr. Daly made his debut as the tenor soloist in Beethoven’s Symphony No. 9 with the Marshall Symphony Orchestra.
-This fall, Mr. Daly can be heard as a featured soloist with Opera Omaha in their outdoor concert series, Opera to Go.
+is quickly establishing themselves as a rising talent in the opera world.
+In 2019, Ryan made their Shreveport Opera debut as The Padre in Man of La Mancha and was scheduled to return to Shreveport to perform the roles of Basilio and Don Curzio in Le nozze di Figaro, Dave in Pepito, and Carlos in Feel the Tango (all cancelled due to COVID-19).
+In addition, Ryan was scheduled to make their role debut as Don José in Peter Brooks’ adaptation, La tragedie de Carmen.
+In addition to their operatic engagements for the 2019/20 season, Ryan made their debut as the tenor soloist in Beethoven’s Symphony No. 9 with the Marshall Symphony Orchestra.
+Over the 2020/21 and 2021/22 seasons, Ryan performed as a soloist with Opera Omaha, both in recital and in their production of Tchaikovsky’s Eugene Onegin.

-Mr. Daly has sung in productions all over the United States.
 Highlights include Tito in La Clemenza di Tito, Ulisse in Il ritorno d’Ulisse in patria, Tamino in Die Zauberflöte, and Braun in the world premiere of Robert Chumbley’s Hidden Jewel.
 Ryan has performed with companies across the country, including Shreveport Opera, Opera Omaha, the Aspen Opera Theater, Miami Music Festival, and Utah Lyric Opera.
-In concert, Mr. Daly has been heard as a soloist in Beethoven’s Symphony No. 9 with the Marshall Symphony Orchestra, Haydn’s Missa in Angustiis with the Heartland Philharmonic, and Humperdinck’s Hänsel und Gretel with the Civic Orchestra of Abilene.
+In concert, they have been heard as a soloist in Beethoven’s Symphony No. 9 with the Marshall Symphony Orchestra, Haydn’s Missa in Angustiis with the Heartland Philharmonic, and Humperdinck’s Hänsel und Gretel with the Civic Orchestra of Abilene.

-Ryan Daly has trained in voice with Dr. Stephen King, Dr. Marcus DeLoach, and Dr. Rick Piersall; in acting with Anthony Laciura and Brandon McShaffery; and has coached with Kenneth Merrill, Hal France, and Valéry Ryvkin.
-He holds a B.M. from Abilene Christian University and an M.M. from Temple University.
-Additionally, Mr. Daly is an alumnus of the Aspen Music Festival and School, Miami Music Festival, and the Utah Vocal Arts Academy.
+Ryan Daly has trained in voice with Allan Glassman, Dr. Stephen King, Dr. Marcus DeLoach, and Dr. Rick Piersall; in acting with Anthony Laciura and Brandon McShaffery; and has coached with Luke Housner, Sean Kelly, Hal France, and Valéry Ryvkin.
+They hold a B.M. from Abilene Christian University and an M.M. from Temple University.
+Additionally, Ryan is an alumnus of the Aspen Music Festival and School, Miami Music Festival, and the Utah Vocal Arts Academy.